What Does Bullish and Bearish Mean in Investing?

 Investors who are not sure how to pick individual stocks can purchase an exchange-traded fund (ETF) or index fund, which are pre-selected baskets of securities all in one investment vehicle.
 For example, investors who own a fund that follows the S&P 500 will see their investments perform in line with that index.

 In an ETF, investors own hundreds of companies, which means they don’t need to painstakingly choose one or two companies, rather, they own the entire index.
-This is a great strategy to ensure portfolio growth in the long-term.
+Investing in these types of securities may be a strategy that utilizes diversification principles to help protect value.

 The Takeaway